ttoommxx/grammafy/README.md

 # grammafy

-remove printing last line and instead create another temporary file in the folder containing information on the path

 Version 0.6

 This script serves the purpose of cleaning up tex files by creating a txt file, stripped of all commands, that can be fed to writing software.
 Formulas are substituted with the symbol `[_]`, and the other changes should be comprehensible.

 ## installation and use

-Any python version should work, tested on Linux and Windows using Python 3.10 and 3.11.
+Any new python version should work, tested on Linux using Python 3.10 and 3.11.
 Download the repo with
 ```
 git clone https://github.com/ttoommxx/grammafy
 ```